DISTANCE

 For more information on the Tour Divide visit our TD Resource page. »

-Deciding to do the Tour Divide comes with a lot of questions and concerns.
-I can tell you they’re not as scary as they seem.
-If you start with a plan and break down the process your worries will change into confidence.
-Your biggest issue is finding the proper information.
+Deciding to do the Tour Divide comes with a lot of questions and concerns, but rest assured, they’re not as daunting as they might seem.
+By starting with a solid plan and breaking down the process, your worries can transform into confidence.
+The key is finding the right information.

-This page is meant to be a simple overview of the Tour Divide.
-During my own Tour Divide I realized there was a need for a guide covering the route just for bikepackers.
-This page is broken down into simple sections so you can easily get a feel for the route.
-It’s also part of a larger all inclusive guide, so you can focus on riding your bike instead of searching the internet for hours on end.
+This page serves as a straightforward overview of the Tour Divide.
+During my own journey on the Tour Divide, I recognized the need for a guide specifically tailored for bikepackers.
+To address this, I’ve broken down the route into simple sections to help you easily grasp the essentials.
+This page is part of a comprehensive guide designed to let you focus on riding your bike instead of spending countless hours searching the internet.

 Shopping with our affiliates helps fund the development of content like this.